Monday, 26th of February 2018

 Dear Diary, //Let us be credulous that, one day, such joy will meet our way. // I’ve found a memory covered and hidden beneath the forgotten dust of time — and a past moment had unravel before my eyes as it was this very present moment, as it was my true essence.

 Dusk it was, a particular moment of the day where this world and the other meet and become one.
-Where everything converge, twist and take a shape.
-Where everything around us is compelling and enticing, where our soul it isn’t a prisoner, isn’t contained, but instead disperse and free, connected with that invisible world, where, at once, is moon, light, sun, fortune, glory and hope.
+Where everything converge, twist and takes a shape.
+Where everything around us is compelling and enticing, where our soul isn’t a prisoner, isn’t contained, but instead disperse and free, connected with that invisible world, where, at once, is moon, light, sun, fortune, glory and hope.
 Dear Diary, I long for these kindred days.

 I love flowers, I think it’s an obvious fact about me by now.
 I collect them too, I’ve several dried flowers inside of boxes, books, decorating my walls, in jars, inside of small flasks, and so on.
 And like me, many nature nostalgics do the same, so I decided to upload some beautiful and floral themed items in my shop.